dennwc/cayley/graph/nosql/ouch/README.md

 When running "gopherjs test" from the ouch directory, a pouchdb.test directory will be created (in .gitignore).

-To run "go test" a publiclly accessable CouchDB must be at "http://127.0.0.1:5984/ouchtest"
+To run "go test" a publiclly accessable CouchDB must be at "http://127.0.0.1:5984/ouchtest" with an administrator account testusername:testpassword (basic auth only, as this also works from the browser).

 Note from Discussion forum, re future nosql API alterations at https://discourse.cayley.io/t/running-cayley-in-the-browser/960/13